MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/add-nodes.md

 As you scale beyond four servers, new volumes can benefit from ever-greater parity encoding efficiency.
 For example, between six and seven servers, efficiency improves from 50.0% to 66.7% as it becomes possible to use Reed-Solomon 4+2 (rather than 2+2).
 There are no steps you need to take to begin enjoying this new efficiency; the best possible encoding is determined automatically each time you create a volume.

-(For more details, check out the [Fault tolerance and storage efficiency](storage-spaces-fault-tolerance.md) topic.)

 However, any pre-existing volumes will *not* be "converted" to the new, wider encoding.
 One good reason is that to do so would require a massive calculation affecting literally *every single bit* in the entire deployment.
 If you would like pre-existing data to become encoded at the higher efficiency, you can migrate it to new volume(s).

+For more details, see [Fault tolerance and storage efficiency](storage-spaces-fault-tolerance.md).

 ### Adding servers when using chassis or rack fault tolerance